 In reality, suffering is bad for you.
 If you suffer, you’ll hate running.
 If you hate running, you’ll stop.
 So not suffering is your top priority.

 Philosophically, should I have known running wasn’t interminable pain forever?
 In retrospect, it seems ridiculous to think I was “different” from runners, physically or mentally.
-Why didn’t I consider the possibility that my random guesses about what they were experiencing was wrong?
+Why didn’t I consider the possibility that my random guesses about what they were experiencing were wrong?

 Maybe there’s a lesson here about how easy it is to make assumptions, or imagine deep personality differences when mundane explanations suffice.
 Maybe the fundamental attribution error does exist.
-Or maybe it’s just to hard to resist passively bragging by letting everyone think running must be difficult.
+Or maybe it’s just too hard to resist passively bragging by letting everyone think running must be difficult.